Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

 \subsubsection{Echo generation and focusing}

-The SAR sensor parameters adopted in the simulation were listed separately in Table~\ref{tab:exp3_sar_params}, aligned with the Sentinel-1 C band stripmap mode.
+The SAR sensor parameters adopted in the simulation are listed separately in Table~\ref{tab:exp3_sar_params}, aligned with the Sentinel-1 C band stripmap mode.

-Table~\ref{tab:quality_screening_parameters} listed the six acceptance thresholds used for the effective window filter in Experiment~III.
-These thresholds corresponded directly to Eq.~\eqref{eq:window_quality_gate} and were stated in the same physical units as the point target metrics reported later in Table~\ref{tab:exp3_window_summary}.
-The scene reflectivity was taken from a Sentinel-2C MSI Level 2A product at 10\,m resolution.
-Fig.~\ref{fig:s2_optical} showed the grayscale optical basemap over central Beijing, where the dashed rectangle marked the simulation patch used for area target echo generation.
-The scene was represented by a regular grid of point scatterers at 5\,m spacing over an approximately 8.8\,km patch centered on the AOI, each weighted by the corresponding Sentinel-2 surface reflectance.
-An additional unit reflectivity point target was placed at the scene center for quantitative quality extraction.
-Echoes were generated with a frequency domain per scatterer model using the radar parameters in Table~\ref{tab:exp3_sar_params}, and BP focusing was performed on a 400 by 400 output grid at 15\,m pixel spacing.
+Table~\ref{tab:quality_screening_parameters} lists the six acceptance thresholds used for the effective window filter in Experiment~II.
+These thresholds correspond directly to Eq.~\eqref{eq:window_quality_gate} and are stated in the same physical units as the point target metrics reported later in Table~\ref{tab:exp3_window_summary}.
+The scene reflectivity is taken from a Sentinel-2C MSI Level 2A product at 10\,m resolution.
+Fig.~\ref{fig:s2_optical} shows the grayscale optical basemap over central Beijing, where the dashed rectangle marks the simulation patch used for area target echo generation.
+The scene is represented by a regular grid of point scatterers at 5\,m spacing over an approximately 8.8\,km patch centered on the AOI, each weighted by the corresponding Sentinel-2 surface reflectance.
+An additional unit reflectivity point target is placed at the scene center for quantitative quality extraction.
+Echoes are generated with a frequency domain per scatterer model using the radar parameters in Table~\ref{tab:exp3_sar_params}, and BP focusing is performed on a 400 by 400 output grid at 15\,m pixel spacing.